2023-24 NHL season predictions: Picks for Stanley Cup, conference, division

 After a record-breaking 2022-23 regular season, the Bruins' playoff run was short-lived thanks to a Game 7 loss to the Florida Panthers in the first round.
 Given all of the offseason departures, the B's likely will take a step back this season, but many experts are still predicting they will at least be a playoff team again.

-Check out my predictions for the upcoming season, as well as a look at how the national media views the Bruins and their chances of success.
+Check out our predictions for the upcoming season, as well as a look at how the national media views the Bruins and their chances of success.

 Eastern Conference winner